 A call center is a big investment and a huge commitment for a business.
-Because of that, our customers often ask for our expertise on creating a successful call center.
+Because of that, our customers often ask for our expertise on setting up a call center.
 We’re always here to help.
-While the process has gotten more streamlined as the industry, technology and market has grown, there are still a few key items that new call center owners need to keep in mind.
-The follow steps are ones that we share with our customers everyday and are essential to building a productive and efficient call center.
+While the process has become more streamlined as the industry, technology and market has grown, there are still a few key items that new call center owners need to keep in mind.
+The follow steps are ones that we share with our customers everyday and are essential to setting up a productive and successful call center.

 Set business goals and objectives.
 Why a call center now?
 For what purpose?
-Determining what you want the call center to achieve for your organization is critical.
+Determining what you want the contact center operation to achieve for your organization is critical to a successful call center setup plan.
 Once you determine the goal (is it to generate sales?), then you will want to see if there are any secondary objectives or business goals.
 Establishing these goals and objectives is critical to success and to gauging that success in the future.

 Discover any operational parameters or constraints.
 Before you begin to physically set up the call center, you will want to examine your existing phone system.
 Can it be integrated with what you are planning or do you need to upgrade your entire system?
 It is also important to understand the clientele that will be calling the center as this might influence the call center choices.

 Set a budget early on.
-It is important to establish parameters regarding minimum and maximum expenditures very early into the project.
+It is important to establish parameters regarding minimum and maximum expenditures very early into the call center setup project.
 This will determine key factors, such as how many agents can be hired and what kind of telephony solutions can be used.

 Establish the best team for your goals.
 If the goal of your call center is to generate sales, then the best team for your goals would be a strong sales team, with some backup customer service support.
 All of the call center representatives should be well educated, smart, intelligent, polite, and fluent in whichever language your customers speak.